Bloor Homes unveils its vision for a new sustainable neighbourhood in Rochford and invites feedback from the local community.

 A: Bloor Homes is dedicated to positively impacting the local community throughout the development’s lifetime and during construction.
 We plan to use local suppliers and contractors and are exploring the possibility of offering apprenticeship opportunities.
 Details about these apprenticeships will be confirmed as the plans progress.

 A: Bloor Homes has carefully considered the impact on local education services and has included provision for a new Primary School and Early Years facility.
-We will continue discussions to identify if additional funding is required to other facilities off site.

 Get in touch and tell us what you think about the masterplan vision for Dollymans Farm by completing the form below.